mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.md

 ## Visualization With Turtles
 I wanted to treat gameplay keypresses as input to what amounts to a digital Etch-a-Sketch.
 Naturally Python, being Python, had a standard library for this: [`turtle`][turtle].

-Player movement would move the the turtle about the screen.
+Player movement would move the turtle about the screen.
 Moving left with the left arrow would draw a line to the left, while holding both the up and right arrows would draw a diagonal line towards the upper right.
 The length of the line would be determined by how long the keys were pressed.

 `turtle` makes it super easy to get something up on the screen quickly.
 Here's the basic drawing logic to draw the entirety of a run: